ashutoshbisoyi/community-discussion/README.md

   - Upvote a comment
   - Unvote their upvote
   - See who have upvoted
-  - Reply to the comment (not implemented)
+  - Reply to the comment
   - Can not delete any other's comment
+- Replies get rendered below each comment.
+Only the creator can delete the reply to a specific comment.
 - Comments will get rendered according to the upvotes they have.
 The comment with more upvotes will get rendered first.
-- The interface can also work in mobile screen
+- The interface is responsive for mobile screen

 ## Tools and Concepts Used